DaniloGMattos/danilogmattos/README.md

 <br/>
 <br/>

-- 🔭 I’m currently working on front-end web and mobile development
+- 🔭 I’m currently working with fullstack development
 - 🌱 I’m currently learning and improving SOLID and Docker
 - 🤔 I’m looking for help with how to start small collaborations on github projects and how to engage more with the dev community around the world
 - 💬 Ask me about technology, anime, games , crossfit and basketball